Lunch Cost Calculator

 Eating Out vs Packed Lunch

-Buying lunch usually costs more than bringing lunch from home because you are paying for convenience, service, preparation, packaging, rent, labor, and sometimes delivery.
-A packed lunch is usually cheaper per meal, but it requires planning, shopping, preparation, and storage.
+Buying lunch usually costs more than bringing food from home because you are paying for convenience, preparation, service, rent, delivery, packaging, and sometimes tips or fees.

 Option Possible benefit Possible downside